As seen in:

 See how the language knowledge was mentioned in a couple of different places and made it really clear that both Spanish and English were a staple in the job experience?
-That’s exactly what you want to have in a bilingual resume.
+That’s exactly how you make this section of a resume bilingual.

 Use the Additional Sections of Your Bilingual Resume to Your Advantage

 The additional sections of your bilingual resume can also offer up a multitude of opportunities to mention your native language knowledge.

 Brainstorm all the different things you’ve done or do both personally and professionally where you use your native language skills.
 This could involve things like projects, volunteer work, or hobbies and interests.